stakewise/v3-sdk/README.md

   userAddress: '0x...',
 }

-// Data to update the private vault by whitelister.
+// Data to update the private vault by whitelist manager.
 // The whitelist contains addresses allowed to stake or mint within
 // the vault.
 const params = {